News & Reviews

 Excited about new 2018 commission

 The Salisbury Community Choir is already looking forward to its new commission from Alexander L’Estrange about the Power of Song, which it will premiere in Winchester Cathedral on Saturday 3 November 2018.
 Rehearsals for the exciting new work begin in January.
-To find out more about the composer and his […]
+To find out more about the composer and his music, visit his website on […]

 Read more